-Deliverables of this phase of the project included a formal Public and Stakeholder Engagement Plan as well as a Preliminary Report that identified the key issues learned to date.
+Deliverables of this phase included a formal Public and Stakeholder Engagement Plan as well as a Preliminary Report that identified the key issues learned to date.
 The following preliminary list of critical issues was assembled.
 These issues were carried forward and considered when formulating recommendations in this Plan.

 - Underutilized recreational facilities

 - Declining users

 - Decreasing number of volunteers

-- Aging facilities
+- Aging Facilities

 - Lack of accessibility

 - Lack of facilities or programming

 - External program delivery

 - Large geographical township and small population